 - 1. Peddler trucks are prohibited. - 2.
 The following conditions shall be made for all non-residential uses which are located on parcels having access to Main Street and/ or minor streets as defined in the Street Acceptance and Standards Ordinance of the Town of Freeport - a.
 Parking areas shall not be located within the side and front setbacks.
 Driveways shall not be located within the side and rear setback. - b.
 Buffering, consisting of natural features, plantings and/or fencing, shall be required to provide an effective visual and physical screen between residential and nonresidential uses at the lot boundaries and surrounding parking areas.
 During site plan review, the Project Review Board shall review and approve the type, size and quantity of materials which will provide the most harmonious transition between uses. - 3.
-Any new construction, addition, or reconstruction in this District are also subject to the Freeport Village Design Standards as indicated as being applicable in those Standards. - 4.
+Any new construction, addition, or reconstruction in this District are also subject to the Freeport Village Design Standards as indicated as being applicable in those Standards - 4.
 Building height requirements and building setback requirements are included in the Freeport Village Design Standards. - 5.
 For Section 415.B.4.a, additions to the building are prohibited.
 Decks, open air porches, garages used solely for storage and vehicles, and fire escapes necessary to meet the Life Safety Code are not considered to be additions.
 The parking requirements and maximum impervious surface to lot area ratio must be able to be met on-site.
-No building may have more than 8 units unless the land area per dwelling unit requirement can be met.
+Unless part of an Affordable Housing Development subject to Section 536 of this Ordinance, no building may have more than 8 units unless the land area per dwelling unit requirement can be met.
 All units must be connected to the public water and sewer system.
 To encourage the development of affordable housing for every three units that are created at least one of those units must be a one-bedroom or efficiency unit that is no greater than 650 sf. {Amended, Effective 01/22/13} {Amended, Effective 10/03/17} - 6.
 To allow for a variety of housing types at a variety of prices, lots that are smaller than the minimum lot area may be created and will be considered conforming lots provided all of the following provisions are met: - a.
 The small lot is no less than 5,000 square feet. - b.
-The remaining lot is no less than 20,000 square feet.
+The remaining lot is no less than 20,000 square feet. - c.
+Only one small lot may be created per lot of record as of January 22, 2013. - d.
+The gross floor area of the house and garage on a small lot can be no more than 1,300 square feet.
+This does not include covered or uncovered open air porches, decks, basements or outbuildings that are used solely for storage such as sheds.
+This applies to the lifetime of the structure.
+This requirement shall be set forth in a deed covenant or other legal instrument that binds the lot owner and that runs with the land so that future lot owners are also bound to the same restriction. - e.
+The house shall meet the minimum front and rear setback requirements as established in the Freeport Village Design Standards. - f.
+The side setback requirements shall be as set forth in this section, not the Freeport Village Design Standards.
+The side setback requirement that is adjacent to the lot from which the small lot was created shall have a minimum setback requirement of 5' and a maximum of 10'.
+Side lot lines adjacent to lots other than the one that the small lot was created from shall have a minimum setback requirement of 15'.